Ninjabull/cos101/README.md

 ![cos80](/docs/assets/images/cos80.png)

 The first thing you want to do is to disable the use of sale points so you don't use them by mistake.
-You do this by holding down the button untill the percentage disappears and you see the higher price.
+You do this by holding down the button until the percentage disappears and you see the higher price.

 ![switch](/docs/assets/images/switch.gif)